epeolatry/epeolatory_in/_posts/2024-09-04-Evils-Origin-by-Christian-Laursen.md

 One of the book’s most powerful messages is about the evolution of language.
 The author demonstrates how words like “evil” and “terror” have lost their impact through overuse and normalization.
 He forces readers to confront the true meaning of these terms by vividly illustrating the scenarios they describe.

+He writes, “Evil is consciously and intentionally HARMING others WITHOUT REMORSE… combined with GETTING PLEASURE from harming others.”

 “Evil’s Origin” will remain relevant for years to come.
 Its exploration of evil transcends cultural, geographical, and racial boundaries, emphasizing a universal distinction between decent and evil people.
-The book’s interdisciplinary approach—drawing from science, logic, and literature—adds depth to its investigation into what constitutes evil.
+The book’s interdisciplinary approach—drawing from science, logic, and literature — adds depth to its investigation into what constitutes evil.

 The book is a thesis emphasizing the first year of a child’s life as the primary determinant of their capacity for evil.
 I personally believe that while early childhood is undeniably crucial, it’s overly simplistic to attribute the origin of evil solely to this period.
 It’s an important perspective, but other significant factors that contribute to the development of evil also need to be considered.
 Probably, we can expect the author to come up with more books exploring other such factors.